 Socialization continues throughout the cat’s life, with studies showing connections between how often cats and owners interact and whether these interactions were considered positive.
 Because so much of the observations of “tortitude” depend on human interpretation of a cat’s behavior, these interactions take on added meaning.

 Some of how humans and cats interact is a bit of a vicious cycle.
-For example, humans may be more likely to view an interaction with the cat as positive when the kitty comes to them and asks for attention.
+For example, humans may be more likely to view an interaction with a cat as positive when the kitty comes to them and asks for attention.
 If a cat is standoff-ish—as many tortoiseshell cats are—humans may view them more negatively and interact less often.

 As we learned in the previous section, cats who weren’t well socialized as kittens need extra positive associations with people to develop good relationships.
 If the human is less likely to give attention when the cat doesn’t seek it out, it can be hard to break through that shell.